 The doctors were stumped.
 And every remedy I tried didn’t work.
-But I wouldn’t stop until I found the solution.
+But I wouldn’t stop until I found the solution to his eczema

 I scheduled an appointment to see a specialist and I was told that my son was suffering from eczema.
 He was tested for allergies and I learned that he was not allergic to any foods; the doctors diagnosed the eczema as being triggered by environmental factors.
-I was told there is not treatment and by the age of two it’ll be gone as quick as it came.
+I was told there is no treatment and by the age of two, it’ll be gone as quickly as it came.

 My son turned two.
 And then three, and onto age four.
 And the eczema did not leave his body.
 Some days were better than others, but most of the time I had a kid who was suffering in silence.

 Throughout this time I had seen five different doctors; I had done wet wrapping for six months.
 I tried every cream including steroid, aloe vera, coconut oil, and even went to see a woman who claimed to do “natural miracles.”
 Nothing improved his skin.

 I read about the Swiss Allergy Centre in Zurich and decided to do my research.
 Unfortunately, in that year I spent networking, I couldn’t find one family that was healed with one visit.
 Most kept returning for a yearly treatment.
 I wasn’t looking for another goose chase…I was desperate to find a solution that would put his eczema to rest for good!

 Then, someone suggested that healthy eating might combat the eczema (Thanks PW!
 I’m forever grateful).
 She told me which foods might be triggering his eczema.
 She guided me and helped me start my journey…but I realized I was so unfamiliar in this new healthy world.